 Affiliate players.
 Know the rules.
-Know what players on your team are affiliating on other teams, and what affiliates you have available, Special rules for goaltenders Send note out to players about AWG player applications should be posted in September (for U16 players not in AA) Park Ringette coaches meeting to attend Join the Park Ringette coaches Whatsapp group chat Fundraising plans?
+Know what players on your team are affiliating on other teams, and what affiliates you have available, There are special rules for goaltenders Send note out to players about AWG player applications should be posted in September (for U16 players not in AA) ☐ Park Ringette coaches meeting to attend ☐ Join the Park Ringette coaches Whatsapp group chat ☐ Fundraising plans?
 If you want to schedule any exhibition games, you must inform BGL.
 They will schedule and provide officials.
 Two weeks' notice is preferred.
 There may be tournament application deadlines that occur before you have a team manager or tournament coordinator set up - will you apply to these?
+Tournaments may have special rules, check each tournament package